GRANT APPLICATION PROCESS

 A board member may contact you during this period to suggest revisions or ask clarifying questions.
 If you are asked to re-submit your grant, please do it as soon as possible.
 Applications will not be reviewed by the full board until the packet and any suggested revisions are complete.
 We want your grant to be successful.

 Successful applicants will be notified within 15 days of the application final review.
-Checks for successful applicants will be released as soon as UCP is able, but be aware that everything is slowed down a bit due to Covid19.
+Checks for successful applicants will be released as soon as UCP is able but, please be aware that everything is slowed down a bit due to Covid19.
 Plan accordingly.

 - Funds received from the UCP must be expended as proposed within 12 months of the date of the award check.